 1.1 Managing Canada's recreational fisheries

 The governance structure for managing Canada's recreational fisheries is one that has evolved over time.
 It is a complex combination of federal, provincial and territorial legislative and management responsibilities with an emphasis on partnership, citizen engagement and stewardship and on promoting public awareness about conservation and the sustainable use of fishery resources.
-Text Box 1.1 provides a summary of the different management responsibilities for recreational fisheries in Canada.

 The implementation of recreational fishery management programs at the provincial and territorial level are equally complex.
 The programs and strategies do reflect, however, the diversity of requirements across various jurisdictions, the need to engage all stakeholders and the importance of achieving a balance between promotion of recreational fishing as a leisure activity and conservation of the resource.